F0DH1L/alphabit-minictf-2025-challenges/misc/warmup3/README.md

-# nonameyet
+# Binary?

 **`Author:`** [y8w3ly](https://link.to/your/website/or/github/account)

 ## Description

-It is in base64.
+Flag length is 600.

 ## Solution